 Welcome to our Mermaid under the Sea birthday party!
-We were featured today on Amy Atlas!
 I know there are a lot of mermaid parties out there so I wanted to create something unique, fresh and modern while still being fun and bright for the little mermaids that the party was for!
-The printables for this mermaid party are available in our Wants and Wishes Etsy shop
+The printables for this mermaid party are available in our Wants and Wishes Shop

 My inspiration for this party was The Little Mermaid under the sea song and from my niece, as she is obsessed with mermaids from any show... especially the Blue Mermaid.
 She loves her mermaid outfit so much she hardly gets dressed these days.